wp-plugins/one-word-a-day/readme.txt

 == Requirements ==

 * PHP5.
+I don't care about php4 compatibility during the development.
+So it's possible that the plugin doesn't work if you use PHP4.
+There are several ways to activate PHP5:
+1. There is a .htaccess file in the plugin.
+Remove `#` from the line `#AddHandler application/x-httpd-php5 .php`.
+If this has no or negative influence add `#` again.
+Then try number 2.
-Often the providers offer the versions 4 and 5 that can be configured by you.
-There should be a switch available in your webspace configuration panel.
-If you're not sure ask your provider to ask how you can activate PHP5.
+1. Often the providers offer both.
+If so you should be able to select which one you prefer in your webspace configuration panel.
+If you're not sure ask your provider how to activate PHP5.

 * json.
 This is a php module that is available by most webhosting providers.